 Aims:

-- To enhance the child's ability to distinguish between various scents through active engagement.
+- To develop the child's ability to recognize and differentiate between a variety of scents through hands-on exploration.

 - To cultivate curiosity and an appreciation for the wide range of smells in the environment.